Breaking News | Lagos And The Revitalisation Of Public Health

-There is a saying that, “a wealthy nation is a healthy nation”.
+By Tayo Ogunbiyi There is a saying that “a wealthy nation is a healthy nation”.
 This assertion is anchored on the belief that a healthy population contributes immensely to the socio-economic growth of any society.

-This is why the Babajide Olusola Sanwo-Olu administration in Lagos State has made Health and Environment one of the cardinal programmes of its administration as captured in the administration’s T.H.E.M.E.S (an acronym for his administration’s strategic development agenda namely; Traffic Management and Transportation, Health and Environment, Education and Technology, Making Lagos a 21st Century Economy, Entertainment and Tourism and Security and Governance) developmental Agenda.
+This is why one can only but commend the Babajide Olusola Sanwo-Olu administration in Lagos State for making health and environment one of its cardinal programmes as captured in T.H.E.M.E.S (an acronym for the administration’s strategic development agenda, namely: Traffic Management and Transportation, Health and Environment, Education and Technology, Making Lagos a 21st Century Economy, Entertainment and Tourism and Security and Governance) developmental Agenda.

 In the last two years, the administration has invested immensely in the upgrade of public health facilities to enhance access to quality healthcare.
-At the center of the state’s public health policy is the provision of unhindered access to healthcare delivery without financial constraint to the residents.
-The commissioning of 3 Mother and Child Centers (MCCs) at Eti-Osa, Igando and Badagry amply demonstrates the administration’s resolve to enhance residents’ access to healthcare.
-The 4th MCC, located in Epe, has been completed and will be commissioned in the coming weeks.
+At the centre of the state’s public health policy is the provision of unhindered access to healthcare delivery without financial constraint to the residents.
+The commissioning of three Mother and Child Centers, MCCs, at Eti-Osa, Igando, and Badagry amply demonstrate the administration’s resolve to enhance residents’ access to healthcare.
+The fourth MCC, located in Epe, has been completed and will be commissioned in the coming weeks.

-The renewal effort, which is being carried out in short, medium-and long-term bases, would bring about fit-for-purpose healthcare facilities that would raise the capacity of the government to respond to contemporary and future health challenges.
+READ ALSO: INSECURITY: IPoB, Oodua Republic agitators on close watch — Lagos CP The renewal effort, which is being carried out on a short, medium, and long-term basis, would bring about fit-for-purpose healthcare facilities that would raise the capacity of the government to respond to contemporary and future health challenges.

-The state’s ongoing public health facilities renewal drive also include improved efficiency for physical maintenance, ease of movement, low carbon footprint, low energy consumption, infection prevention and control as well as staff and patient comfort.
+The state’s ongoing public health facilities renewal drive also includes improved efficiency for physical maintenance, ease of movement, low carbon footprint, low energy consumption, infection prevention, and control as well as staff and patient comfort.
 The restoration programme is also designed to address issues of design errors, drainage, patient flow, staff flow, water collection, infection prevention, energy, and ventilation.

-The government has renovated and remodeled the Mainland Hospital in Yaba with future plans of making it an Institute of Research for Infectious Disease.
-It has also completed the remodeling and upgrading of Apapa General Hospital, just as the Harvey Road Health Centre, Ebute Metta Health Centre, Isolo General Hospital and the General Hospital, Odan Lagos are all undergoing different phases of renovation.
+The government has renovated and remodelled the Mainland Hospital in Yaba with future plans of making it an Institute of Research for Infectious Disease.
+It has also completed the remodelling and upgrading of Apapa General Hospital, just as the Harvey Road Health Centre, Ebute Metta Health Centre, Isolo General Hospital, and the General Hospital, Odan Lagos are all undergoing different phases of renovation.
 All of these are part of the efforts to make health accessible to Lagosians.

 As part of the Sanwo-Olu administration’s ‘Greater Lagos’ agenda, the construction of new hospitals to bridge noticeable gaps in access and services in the health sector has also begun.
 This is in tandem with the determination of the current administration to achieve the goals set in the Health and Environment pillar of its T.H.E.M.E.S agenda.

-Hence, the government has commenced the construction of a 280-bed General Hospital in Ojo, 150-bed New Massey Street Children’s Hospital, while Mr. Governor has also approved the construction and equipping of 1,500-bed Psychiatric Hospital and Rehabilitation Centre at Majidun in Ketu Ejinrin.
+Hence, government has commenced the construction of a 280-bed General Hospital in Ojo, 150-bed New Massey Street Children’s Hospital, while the Governor has also approved the construction and equipping of 1,500-bed Psychiatric Hospital and Rehabilitation Centre at Majidun in Ketu Ejinrin.

 The prototype of the new, remodeled and upgraded healthcare infrastructure in the state were planned to conform with key elements of global standards health facility designs such as natural light/ventilation, sustainable energy, patient flow, infection prevention, noise prevention, flood prevention, identifiable standout visual features as well as scalability and modular design for expansion.

-Earlier, the construction of a four-story Faculty of Basic Medical and Clinical Sciences Office Block at the Lagos State University College of Medicine (LASUCOM) was completed, while plans have also been concluded for the renovation and upgrade of some facilities at the Lagos State University Teaching Hospital (LASUTH).
-This is in line with the government’s medical infrastructure blueprint strategy for tertiary health facilities.
+Earlier, the construction of a four-storey Faculty of Basic Medical and Clinical Sciences Office Block at the Lagos State University College of Medicine, LASUCOM, was completed, while plans have also been concluded for the renovation and upgrade of some facilities at the Lagos State University Teaching Hospital, LASUTH.
+This is in line with government’s medical infrastructure blueprint strategy for the tertiary health facilities.

 Work has also begun on the blueprint designs for Comprehensive Health Center, Primary Health Center and Health Posts as part of the move to rejig their operations and service delivery.
 This will, no doubt, significantly help in adding bed capacity to Lagos State’s healthcare infrastructure.

-In order to prevent the resurgence of the pandemic, the government has begun the deployment of EKO TELEMED in the management of in-bound international travelers from high burden countries.
-The tech-driven platform would be used to monitor movement and treat infected travelers.
+In order to prevent the resurgence of the pandemic, the government has begun the deployment of EKO TELEMED in the management of in-bound international travellers from high burden countries.
+The tech-driven platform would be used to monitor movement and treat infected travellers.

 On the whole, it is heart-warming to note that the current administration in Lagos State is working tirelessly towards attaining a sustainable health care delivery system for the residents.